doableware/djongo/docs/README.md

 </code></pre>
  and others... fully supported.

 # Stop the immigrations

   MongoDB is a schema free DB.
 You no longer need to run <code> manage.py migrate</code> every time you change a model.

 # Embedded Model

- SQL prevents the usage of embedded objects in your models without serialization. <b>Not any more.</b> With mongoDB as your django backend, embed any other model into your parent model and save it as an embedded doucument into mongoDB
+ SQL prevents the usage of embedded objects in your models without serialization. <b>Not anymore.</b> With mongoDB as your django backend, embed any other model into your parent model and save it as an embedded doucument into mongoDB

 ```python
 from djongo import models